quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/qcalendar-transitions.md

 ## Transitions

-Transitions are a way to make your calendar come alive to your end-user.
+Transitions are a way to make your calendar come alive for your end-user.
 When a calendar changes to a previous or next week/month, instead of just instantly displaying it, we can use the `animated` property to turn on transitions.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |